JoaoArturCosta/ctt-product-spa/README.md

 - **Install Dependencies:** `npm install`
 - **Run Mock API:** `npm run mock:api` (Serves on `http://localhost:3001`)
-- **Run Frontend Dev Server:** `npm start` (Serves on `http://localhost:8080`)
+- **Run Frontend Dev Server:** `npm run dev` (Serves on `http://localhost:3000`)
 - **Run Tests:** `npm test`
 - **Build Production Assets:** `npm run build`

-## Assumptions Made
+## Project Details & Assumptions

-- **Mock API Behavior:** Assumed `json-server` provides a standard RESTful interface and handles ID generation for POST requests.
+- **Mock API Behavior:** Uses `json-server` for a standard RESTful mock interface.
+Assumes default behavior for ID generation on POST.
-- **API Latency/Errors:** Mock API delays and potential errors are simulated via `json-server` configuration, but complex error scenarios are not deeply handled in the UI beyond displaying a generic message.
+- **API Interaction:** Basic API client in `src/lib/api-client.ts` handles requests.
+Error handling in the UI is basic, mainly relying on the top-level `ErrorBoundary`.
-- **Styling:** Kept minimal using inline styles as requested.
+- **Styling:** Uses CSS Modules for component-scoped styling.
+Overall styling is functional rather than heavily designed.
-- **State Management:** Focused on vanilla Redux without middleware like `redux-thunk` or `redux-saga` for async operations; async logic is handled within components (`useEffect`) or action thunks dispatched manually (though not explicitly used here beyond basic action dispatching).
+- **State Management:** Uses core Redux and React-Redux for state management.
+Async operations (API calls) are initiated directly from components (`ProductItem`, `AddProductForm`), and state updates (loading, success, failure) are handled within the `productsReducer`.
+No async middleware (like thunk/saga) is used.
+State includes caching logic for the product list fetch.
-- **Categories:** The `categories` field is part of the data model but not fully implemented in the UI (not editable or displayable in the list/form).
+- **Categories:** The `categories` data field exists but is not implemented in the form or list UI.
-- **Testing:** Focused on unit tests for Redux slice logic and component interactions.
-End-to-end tests were not implemented.
+- **Testing:** Includes unit tests for the Redux slice and component tests using Jest/React Testing Library/`redux-mock-store`.
+No end-to-end tests are included.
-- **Environment Variables:** API base URL is hardcoded; in production, this would come from environment variables.
+- **Configuration:** The mock API URL is configured via `docker-compose.yml` (`MOCK_API_URL`) and proxied by the Webpack Dev Server.

-## Potential Improvements for Production
+## Potential Improvements

-- **Styling:** Implement a robust styling solution (CSS Modules, Styled Components, Tailwind CSS) for better maintainability, theming, and responsive design.
+- **Styling:** While CSS Modules are used, explore more advanced styling solutions (e.g., utility classes, design system integration) for better consistency, theming, and responsive design.
-- **UI/UX:** Enhance user experience with better loading indicators (e.g., skeleton screens, per-item loading states), more informative error messages, user feedback on actions (e.g., toast notifications), form validation libraries, and potentially pagination for the product list.
+- **UI/UX:** Enhance user experience with per-item loading/error states during updates/deletes, toast notifications for action feedback, and pagination for the product list.
+Improve form validation feedback.
-- **State Management:** Introduce async middleware (`redux-thunk` or `redux-saga`) for cleaner handling of side effects and API calls.
-Consider `Redux Toolkit` for boilerplate reduction (though explicitly disallowed for this exercise).
+- **State Management:** Introduce async middleware (`redux-thunk` or `redux-saga`) for cleaner side effect handling.
+Consider `Redux Toolkit` for reducing boilerplate (if allowed in a real-world scenario).
+Refine caching strategy if needed.
-- **API Interaction:** Implement more sophisticated error handling, request cancellation, and potentially data normalization (e.g., using `normalizr` if state shape became complex).
+- **API Interaction:** Implement more sophisticated API error handling (e.g., specific retry logic based on error codes), request cancellation on component unmount.
-- **Forms:** Use a dedicated form library (e.g., React Hook Form, Formik) for more complex validation and state management.
+- **Forms:** Use a dedicated form library (e.g., React Hook Form, Formik) for more robust validation and state management, especially if forms become more complex.
-- **Testing:** Add end-to-end tests (e.g., using Cypress or Playwright) and increase unit/integration test coverage.
+- **Testing:** Add end-to-end tests (e.g., using Cypress or Playwright) and potentially integration tests for feature flows.
+Increase unit test coverage where valuable.
-- **CI/CD:** Expand the basic CI pipeline with steps for linting, code coverage reporting, vulnerability scanning, and deployment stages.
+- **CI/CD:** Expand the CI pipeline (`.github/workflows/ci.yml`) with linting, code coverage checks, vulnerability scanning, and potentially automated deployment stages.
-- **Configuration:** Manage API URLs and other configurations using environment variables.
+- **Code Splitting:** Implement route-based or component-based code splitting via Webpack if the application grows significantly, to improve initial load times.
-- **Code Splitting:** Implement route-based or component-based code splitting via Webpack to improve initial load times for larger applications.
+- **Accessibility (a11y):** Conduct a thorough accessibility audit and implement necessary improvements (semantic HTML, ARIA attributes, keyboard navigation testing).
-- **Accessibility:** Perform an accessibility audit and implement necessary improvements (semantic HTML, ARIA attributes, keyboard navigation).
+- **Categories Feature:** Fully implement UI for viewing and managing product categories.
-- **Categories Feature:** Fully implement UI for viewing and potentially managing product categories.
+- **Optimistic Updates:** Implement optimistic UI updates for Add/Update/Delete operations to improve perceived performance.
-- **Optimistic Updates:** Implement optimistic UI updates for operations like Add/Update/Delete to make the application feel faster.
+- **Error Handling:** Enhance the `ErrorBoundary` or add more granular error boundaries.
+Log errors to a dedicated monitoring service.